pixano/pixano-app/README.md

 Once a task is defined, you (or your annotators) will be able to annotate your dataset.
 See our [annotator's guide](./annotator-guide.md) for your first steps.
 Our [plugins' guide](./plugins-guide.md) will help you in the use of your current task's specific plugin.

+### Export your annotations

+Get your annotations and use them for any external application easily :

+- as an admin, go to the tasks tab
+- press the "EXPORT TO FILES" button
+- you will find the exported annotations in the root of your workspace (find more information on annotation format [bellow](#importexport-annotation-format))

 ## 3. Advanced usage